MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 # required metadata

 title: Define project calendars
-description: This topic provides information about using a project calendar to track the project schedule.
+description: This topic provides information about how to apply a calendar template to a project to track the project schedule.
 author: ruhercul
 manager: AnnBe
 ms.date: 09/18/2020